 Short lines, practical instructions

 Every Friday the core team, consisting of three KPMG employees and three Refresco employees, held a conference call so they could discuss everything efficiently.
 Any hitches or functionalities that worked just that little bit differently in practice: KPMG was always there at an early stage.
-For example, the package was not always sufficiently flexible to cope with user errors.
+For example, unexpected user errors led to a request for additional functionality.
 By hiring additional technical experts, the team quickly found a solution.
 KPMG's extensive expertise was also useful for answering other questions.
-For example, KPMG improved the quality of the data, gave pragmatic advice on the implementation of IFRS16 choices and KPMG staff provided training to local financial staff in the 11 countries, so that they could then start using the package themselves.
-In the meantime, all countries are now successfully using the package to maintain the data on the lease commitments, and for budgeting and forecasting purposes.
+For example, KPMG improved the quality of the data, gave pragmatic advice on the implementation of IFRS16 choices and KPMG staff provided training to local financial staff in the 11 countries, so that they could then start using the solution themselves.
+In the meantime, all countries are now successfully using the solution to maintain the data on the lease commitments, and for budgeting and forecasting purposes.

 Complete data set

-The performance of the local employees prior to the project was exceptional, obtaining all the required lease data from the really varied mix of systems and lease contracts.
+Prior to the project, local employees did a great job on obtaining all the required lease data from the really varied mix of systems and lease contracts.
 However, the quality of the data varied considerably.
 In response to this, KPMG called in additional colleagues to perform data evaluations.
 This was a valuable exercise for the local employees.
 It meant that they knew that the quality of the lease information was good after this exercise.
-In the meantime, KPMG further enriched the data so that the information in the package was complete and relevant.
+In the meantime, KPMG further enriched the data so that the information in the solution was complete and relevant.

 "This action-oriented approach not only fitted in really well with the Refresco culture, it was also one of the success factors of the project.
 The synergy was another important success factor for us.
 Because KPMG already had a great deal of knowledge of Planon and the IFRS16-proofing of reports, we benefited from enormous time savings."